Learn Choosing a Rehab Facility: How...

 Mental Health Professionals

-At rehabs, various types of mental health professionals guide clients through psychotherapy sessions.
-They may draw on a wide range of treatment methods including cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and experiential therapies, in both group and individual therapy settings.
+At rehabs, various types of mental health professionals work together to provide patients with the therapy needed to cope with the challenges of addiction and substance misuse.
+They may implement a wide range of evidence-based treatment methods, such as cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and experiential therapies, in both group and individual therapy settings.

 • Licensed Marriage and Family Therapist (LMFT).
-These therapists are qualified to work with people to help improve their family relationships, which can be important in rehab since family dynamics can often trigger or enable disordered behavior.
-In most states in the U.S. a master’s degree or doctorate degree is required to become a LMFT.
-You can check your state’s licensure requirements on the Association of Marital & Family Therapy Regulatory Boards7 website.
+A master’s degree or doctorate degree is required to become an LMFT.
+These professionals are qualified to work with patients to help improve their family relationships, which can be important in rehab, as family dynamics can often trigger or enable disordered behavior.

 Other Clinical Professionals